 - It generated publicity.
 Promoting the naming competition helped to introduce and launch the product to the public.

-Hormel paid Daigneau $100 for his creativity and winning the competition. $100 may seem like a paltry amount, but that’s equivalent to almost $2,000 today.
+Hormel paid Daigneau $100 for his creativity and for winning the competition. $100 may seem like a paltry amount, but that’s equivalent to almost $2,000 today.
 Not a bad reward for a public competition.

-SPAM proved to be the perfect product for its time, because fresh meat was expensive and hard to come by.
+SPAM proved to be the perfect product for its time because fresh meat was expensive and hard to come by.
 The product was launched in the middle of the Great Depression and WWII started two years later.
 With its long shelf life and durable can, SPAM quickly became a staple for soldiers and civilians alike.

 Within 22 years, Hormel Foods sold 1 billion cans of SPAM.
-In 2007 it crossed the 7 billion milestone, and by 2012 it surpassed 8 billion.
+In 2007 it crossed the 7 billion milestone and by 2012 it surpassed 8 billion.

-By all accounts, SPAM was a wonder product.
+I will confess, that I have never once tasted the product.
+The thought of it turns my stomach. 🤢 But by all accounts, SPAM was a wonder product.
 Nikita Khrushchev, Premier of the Soviet Union declared, “Without SPAM we wouldn’t have been able to feed our army.”
 British Prime Minister Margaret Thatcher referred to SPAM as a “wartime delicacy.”

 How does a brand with such pedigree and history become synonymous with junk mail?
 For that, we have Monty Python to thank.